AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/fold_left.doc.md

 ## Implementation

-`Typelivore::FoldLeft` relies on recursion to reduce the number of parameters.
+We will implement `FoldLeft` using recursion over the number of parameters.

-Each recursive case has two functionalities:
+- **Base Case:** Handles several numbers directly.

-1. left-fold several parameters;
+- **Recursive Case:**
-2. use the result from 1 as an initiator and perform recursion to fold the rest.
+  1. Left-fold several parameters;

-The function always ends in base cases, which fold the last couple of elements to produce a result.
+  2. Use the result as the initiator and perform recursion to fold the rest.

 Here's a simplified version of it: